Cat A, B, S and N explained

 What happens when my car is written off?

-If your car has been in an accident and sustained any level of damage, your insurer will have the vehicle surveyed according to their schema.
+Your insurer takes ownership of the car and pays you out.
+Here is how it works.
+If your car has been in an accident and sustained any level of damage, your insurer will have the vehicle assessed against their own criteria.
 If they judge the damage is costly enough (anything from 50% of the current vehicle value), they will assign it one of four ‘write-off’ labels: Cat A, B, S, or N.

 When your car is written off by your insurer, the ownership transfers to them.
 You get an insurance payout as compensation, while they keep the vehicle.
 When people say their car or van was “written off”, this is normally what they mean.